This blog may contain affiliate links. Read our disclosure policy for more info.

 Chichen Itza is the most famous Mayan Ruin in Mexico.
 In 2007, El Castillo (the main temple of Chichen Itza) was voted one of the 7 Wonders of the World.
 Although appearing to be a simple temple, El Castillo is so much more than that.

-In fact, at the Equinox (days of the year both night and day are equal) a snake appears on the pyramid marking this day.
+In fact, at the Equinox (days of the year, both night and day are equal), a snake appears on the pyramid marking this day.
 Pretty impressive considering the temple was built in 1000 AD.

-Chichen Itza is also one of the only ruins that you can wander the ancient ball courts used by the Mayans.
+Chichen Itza is also one of the only ruins where you can wander the ancient ball courts used by the Mayans.
 This impressive court was used for a ball game called Pok ta Pok.
 Although a game, it usually ended in someone being sacrificed!

-A visit to Chichen Itza can be done on a day trip from Cancun, Playa del Carman, Tulum, or Merida.
+A visit to Chichen Itza can be done on a day trip from Cancun, Playa del Carmen, Tulum, or Merida.
 The day trips are long and leave very early in the morning.
 This top-rated tour will actually pick you up from anywhere on the Riviera Maya.

 Another option is to bus to the ruins and stay at a hotel near Chichen Itza.
-This is what I did and it meant I could visit the ruins during the Chichen Itza night show which was a really cool experience!
+This is what I did, and it meant I could visit the ruins for the Chichen Itza night show, which was a really cool experience!

-10. Swim in a cenote
+20. Swim in a cenote

-One of the biggest attractions on the Yucatan Peninsula is, of course, the cenotes (underground rivers and pools of freshwater.)
+One of the biggest attractions on the Yucatan Peninsula is, of course, the cenotes (underground rivers and pools of fresh water.)
 Around the Yucatan, there are literally thousands of cenotes.
 But, there are a few that are very special and popular to visit.